yehuohan/evktor/doc/vulkan/overview.md

 `VkCommandBuffer` is allocated from a `VkCommandPool`.
 Operations in vulkan to execute, like drawing operations, need to be recorded in to `VkCommandBuffer`.
 So operations in vulkan need to be submitted to a queue to execute.

-- Main loop

-Acquire an image from swap chain, then submit command buffer for the image to execute, finally return the image to swap chain for presentation to window.

-## Others

-- Buffer

-Buffers in vulkan are regions of memory used for storing arbitrary data.